icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ## 2.3.
 Modularize your code
 As code's testability depends on its design, unit tests facilitate breaking it into specialized easy-to-test pieces.
 An easy way to do this is to use self-consistent classes.
-Another usefull tecnique is the so called **dependance injection**.
+Another useful technique is the so-called **dependence injection**.
 It is a technique in which an object receives other objects.
 The receiving object is called a client and the passed-in ('injected') object is called a service. tests.